Antop Hill

 The area around the oil depot has some interesting cemeteries (Chinese, Baháʼí, Sunni Muslim, Brahma Samaj and European).
 The New Link road cuts the hill into two parts.
 The Northern Section has the four Walchand Bungalows, which are about a century old.
 Just below the bungalows on the Eastern side was the factory of Indian Hume Pipes, owned by the Walchand family, that has now been converted into a swanky housing area called Dosti Acres.
 On the Western side is the brand new Patent & Trademarks Office.
 The southernmost wooden part of this hill has the Haji Allana Muslim Sanatorium with a magnificent entrance.
 Between sanatorium and the C.G.S.
 Colony are the ancient Dargahs of Bhatkali Shah and Sheikh Misri, It is known as Sheikh Misri Dargha is of the saint who migrated from Egypt then Misr.
 Opposite this Dargah is the Antop Hill bus depot of B.E.S.T.

-Beyond the Dosti Housing complex, further eastward are the twin towers (as of 2006) of Llyods Estate.
+Beyond the Dosti Housing complex, further eastward are the twin towers (as of 2006) of Lloyds Estate.
 Right next to the Lloyd Estate is the Vidyalankar Institute of Technology (VIT) run by the Vidyalankar group.
 The engineering college started in 1999 and shifted to its current location around 2000–2001.
 Next to the Lloyd Estate, there is a spacious industrial estate, Antop Hill Warehousing Complex with 624 service industrial Galas, spread over 17 acre.
 800 new Galas are yet to be constructed.

 Many parts of Antop Hill are occupied by slums.
 Around this area is the Sangam Nagar slum.
 The Darul-Salam High School which is recognized by the Government of Maharashtra State is located here.
 This organization also conducts the Mahatma Phule Hami Yojna (Sarva Shiksha Abhiyan) classes for children from slums who are unable to attend a school or are school drop-outs.
 This place also got in headlines when Enforcement Directorate (ED) arrested Omkar Group chairman Kamal Kishor Gupta and managing director Babulal Varma on Wednesday in a Rs 410 crore money laundering case linked to a slum redevelopment project.